 When getting a tooth filling, a topical numbing gel might be administered.
 Note that the numbing gel never numbs the tooth tissue, but the gums, so needle insertion is painless.
 This is for people who have a phobia of injections.

 Decay can get to as close as the nerve endings, and the procedure to remove this type of decay is potentially painful.
-Unless you are highly tolerant to pain, your dentist will recommend an injected anesthetic for such deep cavities.
+Unless you are highly tolerant to pain, your dentist will recommend an injected aesthetic for such deep cavities.

 Generally, there are three types of cavities: